Infinity on High: Music

 The album marked a departure in Fall Out Boy's sound in which the band implemented a diverse array of musical styles.
 As reported by Billboard, Fall Out Boy "drifts further from its hardcore punk roots to write increasingly accessible pop tunes," a slight departure from the group's previous more pop-punk sound.
 Infinity on High has been compared to the work of pop-punk bands such as Green Day, with Ann Powers of the Los Angeles Times commenting, "Whatever snot and feedback courses through these songs, sweetness always triumphs, carried forth by bubblegum bass lines, snappy drums and tunes as comforting as lullabies."
 Stump explained that the album contains a variety of different moods: "It’s one of those things where you get older as a band and you do your own thing...The older Fall Out Boy elements, from the early records, are definitely there, and this album is an extension of that."

+The album opens with the song Thriller, which was named after the 1982 Michael Jackson album Thriller, and which itself led with a spoken introduction from Jay-Z, who owned the record label that produced the album, Def Jam Recordings.
+Pete Wentz told the music television channel MTV that the band called Jay Z on the phone to get his introduction for the song.
+In an interview with Fall Out Boy, drummer Andy Hurley stated that the opening parts in "Thriller" were copied from "Islands to Burn" by Racetraitor, a band he once drummed for.

+The song was created as an reflection on the band's previous two years.
+Some lyrics reflect on previous mediocre album reviews the band received.
+The lyrics also call out the rise of the band's popularity, "But by fall we were a cover story".
+In context the song's opening lines are, "Last summer we took threes across the board, but by fall we were a cover story now in stores.
+Make us poster boys for your scene, but we are not making an acceptance speech."
+The song also features the lyric "Fix me in 45" which refers to the way singles were released on vinyl records.